 A recovery drive will normally not be necessary.
-If your computer fails to boot several times, Windows 8 will automatically bring up the advanced startup options, which allows you to troubleshoot and fix it.
+If your computer fails to boot several times, Windows 8 or 10 will automatically bring up the advanced startup options, which allows you to troubleshoot and fix it.

-If Windows can’t even bring up these tools, you’ll need the recovery drive, system repair disc, or a Windows 8 installation disc.
+If Windows can’t even bring up these tools, you’ll need the recovery drive, system repair disc, or a Windows 8 or 10 installation disc.
 Insert the recovery media into your computer and restart.
 Your computer should boot from the recovery media automatically.
 (If it doesn’t, you may need to change its boot order.)

 Once it’s booted from the recovery media, you’ll see options for troubleshooting and repairing your PC.
 You can refresh and reset your PC or access advanced options to use system restore, recover from a system image, or automatically repair your computer.
 You can even get a command prompt that will allow you to fix problems by hand.